 College and Career Readiness

-College of the Albemarle’s (COA) College and Career Readiness program is a stepping stone for adult learners to achieve their dreams and build skills in preparation for the future.
-Our goal is to ensure that all adult learners have the knowledge and academic preparation needed to enroll and succeed in college or to prepare for a successful, rewarding career.
+College of the Albemarle’s (COA) College and Career Readiness program serves as a stepping stone for adult learners.
+It helps them achieve their goals and build skills for the future.

-The College and Career Readiness program offers Adult High School, High School Equivalency, Adult Basic Education, English as a Second Language, and Adult Basic Education Transitional Opportunities.
-Our program can help you improve your reading, writing, and math skills, refine your English language proficiency, develop interview and employment skills, attend college classes and receive credit, and earn a high school diploma or High School Equivalency.
+Our program can help you improve your reading, writing, and math skills.
+You can refine your English language proficiency and develop interview and employment skills.
+Students may also attend college classes, receive credit, and earn a high school diploma or High School Equivalency.

 Programs